-Dr. Michael Carter, National Johne's Disease Control Program Coordinator, National Center for Animal Health Programs, USDA-APHIS-VS, says approved testing methods that can be used to determine the presence or absence of MAP within a beef herd include USDAapproved ELISA testing on serum, MAP detection tests include fecal culture, fecal direct PCR and/or pooled fecal sampling with manure samples are collected from individual animals, then pooled in groups of five.
-A chart listing the recommended test regimen for the detection of Johne's disease in beef cattle based on herd type and testing purpose is provided in the 16-page abridged version of the Program.
+Dr. Michael Carter, National

+Johne's Disease Control Program Coordinator, National Center for Animal Health Programs, USDA-APHIS-VS, says approved testing methods that can be used to determine the presence or absence of MAP within a dairy herd include USDA-approved ELISA testing on milk or serum.
+MAP detection tests include fecal culture, fecal direct PCR, pooled fecal sampling with manure samples are collected from individual animals then pooled in groups of five and/or environmental sampling with mixed manure samples collected in areas where a large proportion of the herd is commingled.

+A chart listing the recommended test regimen for the detection of Johne's disease in dairy cattle based on herd type and testing purpose is provided in the 16-page abridged version of the Program.